Violence Against the Transgender Community in 2016

 - Crystal Edmonds, 32, a Black transgender woman, died after being fatally shot on September 16 in Baltimore.

 - Jazz Alford, 30, a Black transgender woman, was found shot to death in a Birmingham, Alabama motel on September 23.

 - Brandi Bledsoe, 32, was found dead in Cleveland, Ohio, on October 9.
 Bledsoe was an artist and worked at Home Depot.
 Authorities believe her death was likely the result of foul play.

 - Noony Norwood, a Black transgender woman who was shot near her home in Richmond, Virginia and died the next day.
 Police are looking for a man who may have been nearby at the time of the shooting.

 - India Monroe, 29, was shot to death in a Newport News, VA home on December 21.
 Her body was found alongside that of a man, and law enforcement investigated the deaths as a domestic crime, identifying Monroe by the wrong name and gender.

-Three other transgender people died in 2016.
-On February 4, a 24-year-old Kayden Clarke, a transgender man from Arizona, was shot and killed by police in his home, after they responded to a call that Kayden was threatening suicide and had a knife.
+Two other transgender people died in 2016.
 The body of Nino Acox Jackson of Dallas was found in a lake on February 16.
 And Veronica Banks Cano of San Antonio was found dead in a bathtub on February 19.
 Skye Mockabee, who passed away in Cleveland in July, was originally thought to be a victim of violence; authorities now believe her death was an accident.

 *Sherrell Faulkner, 46, a transgender woman of color died on May 16, 2017, of injuries sustained during an attack on November 30, 2016 in Charlotte, North Carolina.
 Police are treating the assault as a homicide.
 No arrests have been made at this point.